-- 4 Provided that a variance from the setback requirement is obtained from the Board of Appeals; otherwise, the setback is 75 feet.
-Any Excavation or Filling must be limited to that necessary for the construction of approved structures. - 6See further restrictions in Section 6C.5.2 - 7Only as provided in Section 6C.9.3 - 8 Single family residential structures may be allowed by special exception only according to the provisions of Section 7.5.3, Special Exceptions.
-Two-family residential structures are prohibited. - 9 Permit not required but must file a written "notice of intent to construct" with CEO. - 10Timber Harvesting is regulated by the Bureau of Forestry in the Department of Agriculture, Conservation and Forestry. - 11Mobile Food Vendors are allowed to operate without a permit or license for limited time events (up to three consecutive days and maximum of two events per year on the same property).
+4Provided that a variance from the setback requirement is obtained from the Board of Appeals; otherwise, the setback is 75 feet.
+Any Excavation or Filling must be limited to that necessary for

+6 See further restrictions in Section 6C.5.2

+Only as provided in Section 6C.9.3

+8 Single family residential structures may be allowed by special exception only according to the provisions of Section 7.5.3, Special Exceptions.
+Two-family residential structures are prohibited.

+9Permit not required but must file a written "notice of intent to construct" with CEO.

+10Timber Harvesting is regulated by the Bureau of Forestry in the Department of Agriculture, Conservation and Forestry.

+11Mobile Food Vendors are allowed to operate without a permit or license for limited time events (up to three consecutive days and maximum of two events per year on the same property).
 However, written property owner authorization is required to be posted for any Mobile Food Vendor activity on private property, regardless of whether or not a permit is required.

-12Uses only allowed if associated with hotel/motel use
+12Uses only allowed if associated with hotel/motel use.